 Prior to starting her own company, Chris-Tia represented Fortune 500 companies in complex business transactions involving technology and open source code.
 Chris-Tia earned her A.B. in Economics from Harvard University with high honors, and is a graduate of Harvard Law School.

-In 2015, Chris-Tia was diagnosed with breast cancer.
-During her treatment, she learned that having money could make the difference between living and dying when it came to treating this conditioner.
+In 2015, Chris-Tia was diagnosed with breast cancer at the age of 36.
+During her treatment, she learned that having money could make the difference between living and dying when it came to treating this condition.
 In her observation, few organizations existed that provided support and social services to help women with transportation, child care, parking, or seeking disability leave from their place of employment.

 Interview with Chris-Tia